Read a version of this story in Arabic.

 Aquino has said the agreement “brings all former secessionist groups into the fold,” and that the Moro Islamic Liberation Front is no longer seeking to form a new nation.

-The rebel group's chairman, Al Haj Murad Ebrahim, was present at the agreement's signing.
-Murad's group is estimated to have 12,000 members, but military sources say it may have splintered when government troops conducted offensives in 2000.
+The latter group’s chairman, Al Haj Murad Ebrahim, is set to witness the agreement’s signing at Malacanang Palace in Manila, the official home and workplace of the Philippines’ president.
+His group is estimated to have 12,000 members, but military sources say it may have been splintered when government troops conducted offensives in 2000.